wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-administration/includes/4-summary.md

 - Manage SSL certificates and custom domain names.
 - Differentiate key features such as maintenance mode and IP address restrictions.

-## Next steps

-In the next module, you will discover various integration options that are available in Power Apps portals and learn how to configure integration with services like SharePoint or Power BI.